The right heads are essential

 Guests at the official launch of Danida Tanzania Alumni Network in at the Ambassador's residence in Dar es Salaam.
 Anne Mette R. Von Benzon is on the far left / photo: Josias Juliussen

-Recently, COWI Tanzania has been through an organizational restructuring process.
+COWI has been in Tanzania since 1967.
+Recently, though COWI Tanzania has been through an organizational restructuring process.
 It has had to move from its previous premises to a smaller environment and reduce the number of staff from over 100 to 45.
 The company now focuses on four sectors: water, transportation, the environment and development planning.

 Regardless of these changes, COWI Tanzania’s reputation as a high quality, solid partner, is as strong as ever.
 The guests know that Anne Mette Benzon is sincere when she rounds off her speech by emphasizing that she is looking forward to collaborating with the alumni network.